ahettlin/angular-cli-workshop/exercises/Exercise-2.md

 # Angular CLI Workshop Exercise 2 - Components

 Now that we have all of the application setup out of the way, we can start the real work of creating our application.
-Because this workshop is about the Angular CLI and not learning Angular itself, there will not be any formal explanation of how the code functions.
-However, feel free to ask questions if time permits.
+Because this workshop is about the Angular CLI and not learning Angular itself, there will not be much formal explanation of how the code functions.
+However, feel free to ask questions as time permits.

 ## Create the initial todo list application